 Allow time for the animatronic show “Fall of Atlantis” which runs every hour and is very impressive.
 It tells the story of King Atlas and his fight for control of Atlantis .
 It is a memorable experience of water, fire and giant talking statues.

 Two days in Las Vegas gave us plenty of time to take in a show.
 There are adult-only shows everywhere in Vegas, but also lots for children.
 Some of the most popular are David Copperfield, The Cirque du Soleil and Jabbaqockeez.

 On our return day to Vegas, we stayed at the family-friendly Excalibur Hotel.
 In the evening, we went out to see the “Tournament of Kings”.
 This is a knight themed, live action show, based on the tales of King Arthur.
 It’s a superb family night out.

-There is lots of action as knights on horses ride in amongst special effects and pyrotechnics.
+You’ll see plenty of action as knights on horses ride in amongst special effects and pyrotechnics.
 Everyone shouts lots, as they cheer on their chosen country to win.
 Of course, you have to eat your dinner medieval style – with your hands!